Puxtril/Warframe-Exporter/README.md

 1. Edit the first few lines of CMakeLists.txt to build what you want.
 1. Initilize the submodules
 	1. `cd lib`
-	1. `git submodule update --init Binary-Reader ddspp fx-gltf glm json LotusLib spdlog tclap-code qt5`
+	1. `git submodule update --init Binary-Reader ddspp fx-gltf glm json LotusLib spdlog tclap-code`
+1. If you're on Windows and haven't installed the Qt6 SDK
+    1. Initilize the repositories
+        1. `git submodule update --init qt5`
         1. `cd qt5`
         1. `git submodule update --init qtbase qttools qtdeclarative`
         1. `cd qttools`
         1. `git submodule update --init`
         1. `cd ../../..`
     1. Build Qt
         1. `mkdir build-qt && cd build-qt`
-	1. If you're running on Windows, run the rest of these commands from the MSVC shell (x64 Native Tools Command Prompt)
+        1. Run the rest of these commands from the MSVC shell (x64 Native Tools Command Prompt)
         1. `../lib/qt5/configure -release -optimize-size -prefix "../lib/qt-install" -confirm-license`
         1. `cmake --build . --parallel 4`
         1. `cmake --install .`
 1. Build Warframe-Exporter
 	1. `mkdir build && cd build`
 	1. `cmake ..`
 	1. Linux: `make` Windows: `cmake --build . --config Release`
 1. Copy dependencies (Windows)
 	1. `../lib/qt-install/bin/windeployqt Warframe-Exporter.exe`

+# Overview of this library

+I will split this up into 3 sections, each subsequent section being more verbose.
+For more information on the cache file structure, read the [LotusLib documentation](https://github.com/Puxtril/LotusLib#documentation).

+## High-level overview

+This project converts the data from the Warframe cache files into usable formats.
+A command-line interface is provided (break out your CMD skills), though programmers may compile this as a library for use in other projects.
+It also supports debugging because let's be real, there will be new versions of exsting formats added, and that needs to be debuggable.

+## Medium-level overview

+This is best explained by going over the data flow.
+To iterate over a group of files within the cache, you can choose between exporting and debugging the files.
+When a file is reached that is supported by an extractor, it begins the extraction process.
+Each extractor follows a similar flow.

+Extraction process:
+1. Parse the file contents into usable data (integer, floats, strings, etc).
+1. Convert that data into a compatable format for later processing.
+This is an intermediate stage between reading and exporting into another format.
+We want both stages to be independant of each other.
+1. Export the data into a standard format that can be read by other programs like Blender.
+Highly encouraged to use an external library for this.

+During the exporting process, log all errors to a file.

+Debug process: Parse the file contents and set certian checkpoints.
+If a checkpoint is reached and the data is not expected, assume the file is not fully supported.
+Log this information to a file.
+During this process, log additional information as files are iterated over.

+## Low-level overview

+This is best explained by orgaizing the project into separate sections.

+* Iterator: The base class `BatchIterator` is sublassed by `BatchIteratorDebug` and `BatchIteratorExport`.
+Both are self-explanitory.
+The main difference is `BatchIteratorDebug` will not write extracted files to disk.
+* Enum Map: File types are identified by an enumeration.
+The goal of this section is to map an enumeration to an object that processes the data.
+Because some formats like textures may have multiple enumerations that can be processed the exact same way. `EnumMap` is the mapping between an enumeration and the object processor; must be a sublass of `EnumMapValue`. `EnumMapValue` is the abstract class for objects to process enumertaions; these subclasses should also be abstract.
+This class has only 1 required method: return the array of associated enumerations. `Extractor` is an abtract sublcass of `EnumMapValue` that provides an interface for all extractors. `EnumMapExtractor` is the instanciated `EnumMap` using class `Extractor`.
+Because each Iterator needs access to this, it made sense to keep this separate.
+There may be other enum maps in this project, but the Extactor map was used as an example.
+* File Properties: Files stored in the cache have a filetime (DOS time) associated with them.
+To make extraction easier between subsequent runs, only write files with different modification times.
+Unforunately reading/writing files from disk is OS-specific, thus this class.
+* Ensmallening: Provides a simple interface for extractors to modfiy behavior based on the ensmallening change.

+I will also gloss over the previously mentioned "Extraction process".
+Each extractor should have their own folder in `include` and `src`.
+Within those folders I've named files in a specific pattern.

+* The main extractor file that inherits from `Extractor` should be named `<Name>Extractor`, ex. `TextureExtractor`.
+* The first stage is reading from the cache: `TextureReader`.
+* Next is converting the data into a compatable format: `TextureConverter`.
+* The structs to store the previously mentioned data is defined in `TextureStructs`.
+* Finally, the data is exported into a standard format: `TextureExporterDDS`.